Back

 BOL_Tiwanaku_shutterstock_584750893

-This ancient city, founded over 2,000 years ago, was the capital of a sprawling empire that very much laid the foundations for the better-known Inca civilisation that came after.
-Tiwanaku flourished for some 500 years as a ceremonial complex of pyramids and opulent palaces, with a distinct social hierarchy and a mastery of mathematics, art and astronomy that is now thought to have been more advanced than that of the Incas.
+This ancient city was founded over 2,000 years ago and was the capital of a sprawling empire that laid the foundations for the Inca civilisation that came after.
+Tiwanaku flourished for 500 years as a ceremonial complex of pyramids and opulent palaces, with a mastery of mathematics, art, and astronomy that archaeologists now believe was more advanced than the Incas.

 ShutterStock ©